 After I got the acceptance for my story in this anthology, I went to my local Waterstones (the main bookshop chain in the UK) and was excited to see that most of the authors had novels on the shelves.
 At around the time the book launched, Lauren Beukes had been featured in all the national newspapers because she won the Arthur C Clarke Award for best novel of 2010 (Zoo City — she was pipped at the post for the equivalent BSFA award).

 The core of the publisher’s business is selling limited edition hardbacks signed by all the authors.
 That meant me.
 So I spent half an hour one evening in the Wetherspoon’s pub in Northampton signing against my name on about 150 sheets of paper.
 The print process is called tipping.
-If you see the book, you will see the author names and signatures on two sides of one sheet of paper.
-When I signed, I signed 150 copies of a larger version of one of these sheets.
-The printer photo-reduced the signatures sheets as the book was printed.
-So, if you have the hardback edition of this book, my signature is not written on the same physical sheet of paper inside your book (it’s a photo-reduced copy) but your copy is unique because only your copy used your signing sheet.
+When I signed, I signed 150 copies of one of these sheets.
+The printer trims them and then binds the sheets directly into the book.

 Here are some things reviewers have said about Further Conflicts